K15t/aui-ng2/README.md

+> *The project will not actively supported anymore.
+Please keep that in mind if you are want to use it!*

 # About aui-ng2

 aui-ng2 is a set of angular 2 components, directives and services to simplify the integration with Atlassian products based on AUI/ADG.